Broadnose sevengill shark: Behavior

-It can be one of the most abundant predators in coastal waters in summer and, in southeast Tasmania, there is a high abundance of elasmobranches including the gummy shark in coastal regions in summer.
+It can be one of the most abundant predators in coastal waters in summer; for example, in southeastern Tasmania, there is a high abundance of elasmobranchs (including the gummy shark) in coastal regions in summer.
 In New Zealand, it is also one of the most common inshore sharks.
-While it is mainly a nocturnal forager, it may opportunistically feed on prey casually found during the day, however, research in 2010, found even amounts of activity during day and night.
-During this research, this shark was consistently detected at all depths from bottom to near surface whereas it was the substrate during the day.
-It also found that as Norfolk Bay does not have adequate shelter cover, this species may use group formation to avoid predation.
+While it is mainly a nocturnal forager, it may opportunistically feed on prey casually found during the day; however, research in 2010 noted even amounts of activity during day and night.
+During this research, the shark was consistently detected at many depths, from bottom to near the surface, although it was mainly near the seafloor during the day.
+It also found that, as Norfolk Bay does not have adequate shelter cover, this species may use group formation to avoid predation.

-This sevengill, like all other members of Hexanchiformes, is ovoviviparous.
-The broadnose sevengill lives for about 30 years although the Washington Department of Fish and Wildlife in Washington state lists a maximum of 49 years. with the male maturing at 4 to 5 years and the female 11 to 21 years; the average reproductive age for a female is 20 to 25 years.
+The sevengill, like all other members of Hexanchiformes, is ovoviviparous.
+The broadnose sevengill lives for about 30 years, although the Washington State Department of Fish and Wildlife lists a maximum of 49 years, with the males maturing at 4 to 5 years and the female 11 to 21 years; the average reproductive age for a female is 20 to 25 years.
 After a 12-month gestation period, the female moves to a shallow bay or estuary to give birth between April and May to a large litter of between 82 and 95 pups, measuring 40–45 cm.

 In 2004 and 2005, along with research for the sand tiger shark, there was research for the broadnose sevengill shark for development techniques for semen collection and artificial insemination to potentially increase breeding and lower overreliance on natural mating.
 Research in 2010 found that this shark has very poorly calcified vertebrae that cannot be used for age and growth estimations.
 Research in 2009 in Ría Deseado (RD) and Bahía San Julián (SJ), Argentina found that females were larger in RD than SJ and the heaviest female in RD was 70 kg while it was 36.9 kg in SJ.
 For the males, the heaviest in RD was 40 kg while it was 32.5 in SJ.
 Both locations also found the most significant to occur December and January.

 Research in 2014 also found that for the first time, reproductive hormones levels were found in the broadnose sevengill shark. for a few years before venturing out.
 The probable predators of this species are larger sharks.
 Research from 2002 showed that although juvenile sevengill sharks utilize nursery areas in a similar way, males mature faster than females even if they are the same size and thus males are more likely to leave the nursery area before females.

 In 2004, John G Maisey of the American Museum of Natural History published a detailed analysis of the broadnose sevengill shark including imagery such as CT scans and morphology of its braincase.